-All participants will automatically receive a Certificate of Participation upon completing the entry form and submitting their letters.
+- All participants will automatically receive a Certificate of Participation upon completing the entry form and submitting their letters.

 - Only the winners will be notified in advance by email, in January 2024.

-	Please check that you have followed and agree to all the terms and conditions before submitting your letter.
+Please check that you have followed and agreed to all the terms and conditions before submitting your letter.

 The Prize Giving Ceremony will take place during the annual Emirates Airline Festival of Literature, held in February 2024.